Great Loop: Overview

-Speed Record Route - any route as explained in "Route Description".

-Documentation: The intent to set a record should be publicly announced, a publicly viewable GPS tracker should document the journey, photos and videos of the Record Run should be shared during the attempt.
-Results of the new Record should be publicly shared.

-Loopers can begin at any point along the route, and when they return to their starting point, they are said to have "crossed their wake" and to have finished the Great Loop.

 Route information

 Assuming a boat ("Looper") begins in Chicago, either take the Chicago River and Chicago Sanitary and Ship Canal, or the Cal-Sag Channel to the Des Plaines River.
 The waterway passes Joliet and soon becomes the Illinois River.
 The Illinois River travels west, through several locks, then southward, through Peoria.
 At Grafton, Illinois, the Illinois River joins the Mississippi River.

 Travel south past St Louis and Cape Girardeau, Missouri.
 At the confluence of the Mississippi and Ohio Rivers at Cairo, Illinois, either continue down the Mississippi to New Orleans, Louisiana, or follow the more typical route of briefly going upstream on the Ohio River, then turn south down the Tennessee-Tombigbee Waterway to the Gulf of Mexico.
 Because of heavy barge traffic, lack of marinas and scarcity of fuel sources on the Lower Mississippi River, most Loopers opt for the Tennessee-Tombigbee Waterway passage.

 Traversing the 184 mile length of Kentucky Lake, continue up the Tennessee River and turn off onto the Tenn-Tom Waterway, near Iuka, Mississippi.
 A series of locks will lower boats to the Lower Tombigbee River, which eventually reaches Mobile, a major port on the Gulf of Mexico.
 Some boaters choose to continue up the Tennessee River to Chattanooga, TN and Knoxville, TN as a side-trip.

 Continuing eastward along the Intracoastal Waterway (ICW) through the Florida Panhandle, at some point crossing the Gulf of Mexico to the main part of Florida.
 The ICW continues from St. Petersburg southward.
 Either cross South Florida via Lake Okeechobee, or go around it via the Florida Keys.